ajfassbender/ajfassbender.github.io/index.md

 [Google Scholar](https://scholar.google.com/citations?user=CDXvxE8AAAAJ&hl=en&oi=ao)

+## Job Opportunity
+I am currently seeking a **Postdoc** to join the team and work on a multi-institutional, NSF-funded project (up to 2.5 years) to evaluate carbon cycling in the North Atlantic Ocean using observations from biogeochemical profiling floats and satellites.
+A Ph.D. in chemical oceanography, a related field, or experience with biogeochemical profiling float data is required.
+Prior experience with chemical tracer budgets, research related to the biological carbon pump, or familiarity with profiling float and remote sensing data would be ideal.
+A start date within 2021 is preferable.
+Please contact me via email if you are interested.

 ## Research
 Andrea Fassbender is a Scientist at NOAA’s Pacific Marine Environmental Laboratory (PMEL) studying marine carbon and biogeochemical cycles and the ocean’s role in global climate.
 She leads a team contributing to the international Biogeochemical [Argo effort](https://www.arcgis.com/apps/Cascade/index.html?appid=a170a0d522bb42f1a019e4e473cf1bdd) as part of the interdisciplinary PMEL [GO-BOP Group](https://www.pmel.noaa.gov/lsop/).
 Group projects range from regional to global in scale and leverage a combination of satellite, autonomous platform, and ship-based observing approaches as well as earth system model output.
 Key research priorities include: